sodadata/docs/soda-cl/failed-row-samples.md

 <br />

 If you wish to set a limit on the samples that Soda collects for an entire data source, you can do so by adjusting the configuration YAML file, or editing the **Data Source** connection details in Soda Cloud, as per the following syntax.
+This configuration applies to checks defined as no-code checks, in an agreement, or in a checks YAML file.
 {% include code-header.html %}
 ```yaml
 data_source soda_test: